bensheldon/good_job/README.md

 Advisory locking is the default in both modes and holds one database connection per running job.

 Using `:skiplocked` avoids that lease but requires `good_jobs.lock_type`.
 Run `bin/rails generate good_job:update` and apply the migrations.
-Without the column, GoodJob uses advisory locks and a fiber worker logs a warning.
+Without the column, GoodJob uses advisory locks.

 On Rails 7.2+, jobs using `:skiplocked` can return connections between operations and share a pool smaller than their fiber count.
 Transactions, RLS wrappers, database work, and permanent leases can still hold connections through an IO wait.
 Earlier Rails releases can hold connections for the whole job.